Quantum enhanced metrology in the search for fundamental physical phenomena: Quantum Optics Model for an Axion Search

 \section{Quantum Optics Model for an Axion Search}

 To go beyond these qualitative arguments, I adapt the model introduced in Fig.~\ref{fig:QuantumMetrologyDiag} to create a model (Fig.~\ref{Fig:QuantumOpticsDiag}) for a microwave-frequency axion measurement apparatus whose behavior can be calculated using the formalism of the input-output theory of quantum optics and for which the benefit of one-mode squeezing can be calculated in detail.
 The science cavity mode now exchanges energy with three distinct environments (ports): a real measurement port engineered to couple the cavity to an amplifier through a transmission line, a fictitious port modeling the cavity's internal loss, and a hypothetical port associated with the putative axion-photon interaction.
 The dark matter cavity in Fig.~\ref{fig:QuantumMetrologyDiag} is now replaced by an oscillatory signal generator because the axion coupling to the cavity is always too weak to deplete the local density of dark matter.
 The amplitude of this generator and its coupling to the science cavity can be expressed in terms of the dark matter density and the coupling of axion models to electromagnetism \cite{SikiviePRL83,SikiviePRD85, Malnou2019}.
 Rather than assume that the $X$-quadrature can be measured directly, this model is closer to the experimental reality in which the field exiting the science cavity through its measurement port is then measured by linear amplification and the $X$-quadrature inferred from the time-continuous amplifier output.
 Likewise, rather than imagining that the cavity field is squeezed directly, instead the input field can be continuously squeezed and transported to the cavity.
-(This model can be adapted to describe a realistic implementation of the two-mode scheme presented in Sec.~\ref{subsec:TwoModeSqueezing} as described in Sec.~II of Ref.~\cite{Zheng2016}.)
-For continuous, linear, single-quadrature amplification and squeezing of microwave frequency signals, Josephson parametric amplifiers (JPAs) are currently the best available technology \cite{Yurke1989}.
+(This model can be adapted to describe a realistic implementation of the two-mode scheme presented in Sec.~\ref{subsec:TwoModeSqueezing} as described in Sec.~II of Ref.~\cite{zheng2016}.)
+For continuous, linear, single-quadrature amplification and squeezing of microwave frequency signals, Josephson parametric amplifiers (JPAs) are currently the best available technology \cite{Yurke1989, CastellanosBeltranNPHYS08, Yamamoto2008, MutusAPL13}.

-The transmission lines and resistors in the figure are away to schematically represent the interaction of the cavity with its three environments.
+The transmission lines and resistors in the figure are a way to schematically represent the interaction of the cavity with its three environments.
 In the rotating frame of the science cavity, the Heisenberg-Langevin equation of motion for the cavity field is

 where $\ainj \in \{\hat{b}_{\mathrm{in,m}},\hat{b}_{\mathrm{in,l}},\hat{b}_{\mathrm{in,ax}}\}$ are the annihilation operators (in the same rotating frame) of the modes of the environment with commutation relations $[\ainj(t), \aindk(t')]=\delta(t-t')\delta_{jk}$.
 In the model, they are the input fields in the transmission lines incident on the measurement, loss, and axion port respectively and are sourced by the quantum Johnson-Nyquist noise of the resistors terminating the lines and the oscillatory dark matter signal.
 Likewise $\kappa_j \in \{\kc, \kl, \ka\}$ are the rates that the cavity energy decays to the three ports, and $\kappa=\sum_j \kappa_j$.
 The output fields from the cavity are related to the incident fields and to the cavity mode according to input-output relations~\cite{ClerkRMP10} as